TitanAllStars/TitanAllStars.github.io/README.md

 ## Emeralds
 * Generally, here is [where to spend your emeralds](https://www.youtube.com/watch?v=cYDR0TkNnDU&feature=emb_rel_pause)
-* The guild requests you prioritize spending your emeralds on powering up your Titans.
+* Specifically, the guild requests you prioritize spending your emeralds on powering up your Titans.
 This helps the virtuous cycle farming titanite, and also helps greatly in the Guild Wars - the higher we place the quicker you can get a Hero Skin power-up from the Guild War Shop.
 * Avoid opening extra chests in Tower.
 As a general rule only open **one-of-three** Tower Chests, unless you see something particularly needful.
 * Do open three chests when beating the boss in the Outlands.
 The artifact power-ups from this are always in short supply.
 * Do look for the red-dot on green buttons shown below...